A Family Affair (2024 film)

 A Family Affair is a 2024 American romantic comedy film directed by Richard LaGravenese and written by Carrie Solomon.
 The film stars Nicole Kidman, Zac Efron, Joey King, and Kathy Bates.

 The film revolves around Zara, a 20-something personal assistant to self-absorbed popular actor Chris Cole, whose widowed best-selling author mother Brooke inadvertently meets then begins a relationship with her boss.

-It was released by Netflix on June 28, 2024, and received mixed to unfavorable reviews from critics.
+It was released by Netflix on June 28, 2024, and received mixed reviews from critics.